Updated: Sep 15

 I am a carrier of a mesa, a beautiful, multicolored bundle containing various power objects and stones used for moving energy in service of healing.
 A more commonly known term in the West might be a “medicine bundle”.
 This powerful shamanic healing tool has been brought from the Peruvian Andes and elsewhere in Latin America to the outside world through a variety of western teachers.
 I myself have been studying in the Four Winds Society Healing the Light Body School founded by new shaman, Alberto Villoldo.
 In the 1970s, he went in search of a curandero, translated as shaman or folk healer in Peru, and found Don Antonio Morales.
 They worked together to adapt the healing practices and rituals of the Q’ero people, ancestors of the ancient Inca, into a format that would convey in the West.
 Villoldo is only one of many other western trained anthropologists and psychologists, such as Oscar Miro-Quesada and Elizabeth Jenkins who have helped preserve and translate this potent source of healing for a world sorely in need.

 Mesas may be portable bundles or they may be fixed shrines or altars where there is a concentration of this kind of power.
 I carry my mesa with me in a shoulder bag.
-Compared to some mesas carried by Peruvian curanderos, mine is very modest, despite being extremely heavy.
-Across Latin America, they can be several feet long and wide and cluttered with myriad staffs, stones, crosses, pictures of saints, Jesus and the Virgin Mary, bottles of medicine, and other amulets and sacred objects.
+Compared to some mesas carried by indigenous healers, mine is very modest, despite being extremely heavy.
+Across Central and South America, they can be several feet long and wide and cluttered with myriad staffs, stones, crosses, pictures of saints, Jesus and the Virgin Mary, bottles of medicine, and other amulets and sacred objects.

 The mesa also holds the energies of the four cardinal points of the compass, North, South, East and West.
-Like the philosophy of the Medicine Wheel in many indigenous cultures, each direction represents a particular energy: South—youth and growth; West–darkness, decomposition and death; North–balance and wisdom; East–light, regeneration and rebirth.
+Like the philosophy of the Medicine Wheel in many indigenous cultures, each direction represents a particular energy.
+In the system I teach, South is youth and growth, West is darkness, decomposition and death, North is balance and wisdom, East is light, regeneration and rebirth.
 At the center of the directions, with Earth below and Sky above, is the point of mediation or the Axis Mundi.
-Like the Axis, or the Great Tree, we want to stand at the center of this wheel and have the fluidity of character to be able to access the complementary energies of each part of the mesa as needed in service of our personal goals–whether of healing, accessing our highest possible destiny, or manifesting a particular outcome in the world.
+Like the Axis, or the Great Tree, we want to stand at the center of this wheel and have the fluidity to be able to access the complementary energies of each part of the mesa as needed in service of our life journey–whether of healing, accessing our highest possible destiny, or manifesting a particular outcome in the world.
 Therefore, the mesa holds this potentiality within it for both the shaman who carries it and for the clients he serves.

 When I use my mesa in work with a client, I am actively engaging my own Luminous Energy Field (LEF) with theirs.
 Villoldo describes the LEF as “an invisible matrix that informs the anatomy of the body” (2000, 44).
 In Eastern healing and spiritual traditions, it is called the “aura”.
 Our aura is imprinted with all our life experiences, both good and bad, as well as the experiences of our family of origin, our ancestors, society, culture, and, in our global society, the world as a whole.
 Therefore, we can reach into the LEF to shift patterns of illness and imbalance.
 In the West, in the wake of institutionalized Christianity and scientific rationalism, we sadly lost our awareness of the presence of this energy interpenetrating all sentient and non-sentient being and forms, from rocks to human bodies.
 Luckily, due to the work of Villoldo and others, the spread of Eastern and indigenous religions in the last 30 years into the West has reawakened this ancient knowledge.